matrix-io/matrix-documentation/docs/matrix-lite/js-reference/nfc.md

 <img class="creator-compatibility-icon" src="../../../img/creator-icon.svg">

 ## Overview
-The following sections below will go over how to install and access the NFC chip on your MATRIX Creator.
+The following sections will go over how to install and access the NFC chip on your MATRIX Creator.
 This library currently implements the following:

 - **Reading General Information**  (All tags)
 - **Reading Pages**     (MIFARE Ultralight & NTAG)